1 / 10

 All bar the basic model come with the Smart Cargo system that lets you extend the loading length by just over 1.6m, meaning you get 4026mm of load length in the Long model, 3674mm in the Medium and 3324 in the Compact.

 The bulkhead is a full steel affair on the basic version but all the other models come with a mesh grille that allows you to see through the rear windows.

-Instead you get a 1.5-litre diesel with 100PS or 120PS and a 2.0-litre diesel with either 120PS or 180PS.
+The entry-level engine is the 1.5-litre diesel with 100PS or 120PS, further up the range you get a 2.0-litre diesel with either 120PS or 180PS.
 The three lower-powered models are all offered with a six-speed manual gearbox while the highest-powered version comes with an eight-speed automatic ‘box.

 The 1.5-litre engines were introduced in 2019 to meet with the latest Euro 6d emissions requirements.
 When the Proace was launched in 2016 it came with a pair of 1.6-litre diesel engines instead.
 The replacement is a welcome one on several fronts.
 The 1.5-litre is not only smoother and quieter but the lower powered version of the 1.6 (there was a 95PS and a 115PS model) didn’t have enough oomph to deal with the combination of a full loading bay, hills and any kind of overtaking.